ltan333/Malicious_Backlink_Predict_AI_API/README.md

 ## 📦 Notes

-- Download Model weights and Configs as instructed in `Models_Configs.txt`.
+- Download Model weights and VNCoreNLP as instructed in `Download_Models.txt`.
+- Download Configs as instructed in `Download_Configs.txt`.
-- The API is designed to handle batch predictions and supports caching via `Homepage_Cache`.
+- The API is designed to handle batch predictions and supports caching via `homepage_cache`.

 ---